bvn-architecture/styleguide/README.md

 ![Layout of CART Philosophies](https://raw.githubusercontent.com/bvn-architecture/styleguide/gh-pages/assets/how-to-images/example_philosophies.jpg)

 The CART Philosophies page is made up of several markdown file, each individually representing a topic.
+CART Philosophies also uses masonry.js to automatically stack all the blocks.
 All the files are hidden within collapsible divs.
 The style must be kept to be used, for example:
 ```
   <div data-role="collapsible" data-inset="false">
     <h1 class="cart-collapsible-div">TITLE</h1>